-The graph assumes that \$100.00 was invested on June 30, 2012 in (a) our Common Stock, (b) The NASDAQ Composite Index and (c) the company comprising the peer group described above (weighted according to the issuer's stock market capitalization at the beginning of each period for which a return is indicated).
+The graph assumes that \$100.00 was invested on June 30, 2013 in (a) our Common Stock, (b) The NASDAQ Composite Index, (c) the companies comprising the New Peer Group (weighted according to the issuer's stock market capitalization at the beginning of each period for which a return is indicated), and (d) the Old Peer Group.
 The graph assumes that all dividends were reinvested.
 Historical stock price performance is not necessarily indicative of future stock price performance.